yoshinorisekimoto/api-learning-notes/notes/Step18-S3-Object-Storage.md

 ---

 ## Difference from Database
-- S3 retrieves data using a key (path)
-- Databases store and manage structured data, allowing retrieval using queries (SQL).
 S3 stores files and retrieves them using a key (unique identifier), not queries.
+Databases store and manage structured data, allowing retrieval using queries (SQL).

 ---